-Telecom Engineers with little to no experience tend to make between $56230 and $75220 while the more experienced ones make over $126780 per year.
+Telecom Engineering Specialists with little to no experience tend to make between $60310 and $81960 while the more experienced ones can earn over $137820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Telecom Engineer is to move to a higher paying state like CA. Right now, the highest paying states for Telecom Engineers are CA, OR, MA, NJ and AK.
+One of the easiest ways to increase your salary as a Telecommunications Engineering Specialist is to move to a higher paying state like CA. Right now, the highest paying states for Telecom Engineering Specialists are CA, DE, NJ, NH and DC.

-3 other factors that can increase your salary as A Telecom Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Telecommunications Engineering Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Telecom Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Certificate.
+We asked other Telecom Engineering Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons